 Introduction The installation of the Endace DAG 6.1S card on a PC begins with installing the operating system and the Endace software.
 This is followed by fitting the card and connecting the ports.

-Viewing this document This document, the DAG 6.1S Card User Manual is available on the installation CD.
-In this chapter This chapter covers the following sections of information.
-User Manual PurposeDAG 6.1S Card Product Description
+Viewing this document

+This document, the DAG 6.1S Card User Manual is available on the installation CD.

+- User Manual Purpose

+- DAG 6.1S Card Product Description

 - DAG 6.1S Card Architecture

 - DAG 6.1S Card Extended Functions

 - DAG 6.1S Card System Requirements